-Grandstands will be open to all General Admission ticket holders on Thursday 22 March.
+Grandstands will be open to all General Admission ticket holders on the Thursday of event.

 Club 15 is an accessible area with great views of Turn 15.
 Club 15 is an additional upgrade on top of General Admission and/or Grandstand tickets.

 - Club 15 (access via Gate 10, shuttle bus stop 14)

 A choice of wheelchair-accessible hospitality facilities is available.
 For all queries relating to hospitality, please contact the AGPC Business Development team on (03) 9258 7166.

 The AGPC is affiliated with the Companion/Carer Card to ensure all patrons of the Formula 1® 2018 Rolex Australian Grand Prix have full and equal access to the event.

 When the holder of a Companion/Carer Card purchases a ticket to the event, a second ticket will be issued for their companion at no cost or at a reduced rate (subject to the Terms and Conditions of the Companion/Carer Card).